 1. URBAN LAB ON GREENING AND BLUEING– PORI

-Urban Lab Pori might take place during late August 2021 and offline or as a hybrid event.
+Urban Lab Pori is planned in 25 – 26 August 2021 and, hopefully, offline and outdoors.
 Please follow for more information soon.

 In August 2020, an Urban Lab will be carried out in the City of Pori.